Second Marriages and Blended Families

-For second marriages, the statistics are a bit more gloomy.
-Nearly 70% of those marriages fail.
-Statistics waver depending on sources, but one thing remains true: second and subsequent marriages face a lot more issues.
-In fact, they are more likely to fail if they involve step-children.
-There has to be something to these statistics and not just because step mothers are evil- get your head out of the fairy tales.
+The statistics for second, and subsequent, marriages are discouraging.
+Nearly 70% of them fail.
+Statistics vary slightly depending on sources, but one thing remains true: Second marriages face a lot more issues.
+In fact, they are more likely to fail if they involve step-children (blended families) as well.

-- additional family members related to the step children (and still part of their lives)
+- additional family members who are related to the step children (and still part of their lives).

 - rivalries between step siblings

-- time taken to shuttle kids around from house to house, weekends and holidays, etc.
+- time spent shuttling kids from one parent's house to another, weekends and holidays, etc.

-Besides basic counseling after divorce, nobody teaches a divorced person how to transition into another marriage and family or how to deal with balancing the two.
-Men are more likely to remarry much quicker after a first marriage.
-The first family doesn't just go away.
-At the risk of sounding selfish, I honestly wish it would sometimes because the priorities never coexist, they always collide somehow.
+Besides basic counseling after divorce and parenting classes, nobody teaches a divorced person how to transition into another marriage and family or how to deal with balancing the two simultaneously.

-I'm brutally honest about the toughest things in life so don't hate me for it.
-In my situation of never being married, I was not prepared for taking second.
-My husband and family are first in my world so of course it is natural to expect this notion in return, but it's not reality.
+In my situation of never being married, I was not prepared for the turbulence of past marriage and child issues.
+My husband and family are first in my world so of course it is natural to expect this gesture in return, but it's not reality in many cases.

-What ever happened to the old fashioned nuclear family?
-It's common place to have one family from your twenties, one from your thirties, and well into your 40's.
-Now there are numerous extra family members; step parents, step grandparents, various aunts and uncles, step siblings- I'm going to stop there before I get dizzy!
-A second and/or subsequent marriages and family walk into this mess and as statistics show, walk right out.
-Who can blame them?
-More family members can equal more trouble- bottom line.
+In a blended family situation, there are numerous extra family members; step-parents, step-grandparents, extra aunts and uncles, step-siblings- I'm going to stop there before I get dizzy!
+A second and/or subsequent marriage and family walk into this mess and as statistics show, walk right out.

-or instance, in my situation, my husband and I saved up for many years to finally buy our first house at almost 40 yrs old.
-Now that the ex knows we bought a house, suddenly she thinks we're rich and is demanding more.
-Again, where are the boundaries?
+For instance, in my situation, my husband and I had saved up for many years to finally buy our first house.
+Suddenly when the ex spouse found out, she demanded more money.

-As the number of relationships increase in one's life, complications arise.
-People tend to ride through their first marriage with a feeling of 'if it works, it works and if it doesn't, it doesn't'.
-It's not until the second marriage comes around that they discover it takes work, but by then they are learning they have to work on first family obligations.
-It's also in the second marriage they figure out they are still tied to their first marriage because those relationships need to be maintained, if only for co-parenting.
+People tend to ride through their first marriage with a notion of 'if it works, it works and if it doesn't, it doesn't'.
+It's not until the second marriage comes around that they discover it actually takes work, but by then they are learning they have unresolved first family obligations.
+It's also in the second marriage they figure out they are still tied to the first marriage if kids and co-parenting are involved.

 Some things to think about before or while being in a second marriage are: